-So far, our main European countries have been affected through higher commodity prices, as their trade and financial exposure is limited.
-However, there are concerns about the energy situation for the coming winter should the most adverse scenario materialize.
+So far, the main European countries where the Group operates have been affected through the price channel (higher commodity prices, intermediate inputs and salary costs, among others), as their trade and financial exposure is limited.
+However, in Europe there is concern about the energy situation for both this and next winter if climate conditions worsen in the face of a possible gas shortage.